-For the first time in this reporting year, we carried out a life cycle analysis, whereby we systematically review the environmental impact of products throughout their entire life cycle.

-Our aim is to determine how we are currently positioned to minimise emissions.
-We are guided by the objectives of the EU Commission and the United Nations: by 2050, Europe is set to become the first $CO_2$ -neutral continent and implement the limit of global average warming to below 2°C by 2030.
+The first assessment of our CO_2 emissions took place in the 2020 financial year.
+We have continued to do this for 2021.
+Our aim is to continue to calculate our emissions in full.
+We are guided by the objectives of the EU Commission and the United Nations: By 2023, Europe is set to become the first CO_2 -neutral continent and the global average warming must not exceed the 2°C limit by 2030.
 When calculating greenhouse gases, we differentiate between direct and indirect emissions.
-According to the GHGP (Green House Gas Protocol), corporate emissions are divided into three 'scopes'.
-Our objective for the first analysis was to calculate scope 1 and 2.
+According to the GHGP (Green House Gas Protocol), corporate emissions are divided into three "scopes".
+Scope 3 emissions are to be determined in the coming years.

-Scope 1: direct greenhouse gas emissions

-(e.g. from production processes, vehicle fleet)
+Scope 1: direct greenhouse gas emissions (e.g. from production processes, vehicle fleet)